October 28, 2025

 We do not recommend spending the extra money for a tracking number when sending the envelope – it’s better to confirm receipt by looking on your state’s website, or looking up your local election officer's contact details here (see below).

-• A single timbre violet (international stamp) suffices if your envelope weighs less than 20 g; if it weighs more, then 2 will do.
+• A single timbre violet (international stamp) suffices if your envelope weighs less than 20 g; if it weighs more, then 2 stamps will do.

 • Ask for a postmark or date stamp to be placed on the outer envelope.
-Some states require a postmark: Find out your state’s requirements here.
+Some states require a postmark; find out your state’s requirements here.

 Courier Service: